 Paolo Vidali was born in Udine, where he also studied.
 In 1970 he began working in Rome, as a scriptwriter and first assistant director on a dozen films, and later as a dialogue director and dubbing director.
 Since the early 1990s, he has been a constant presence on the documentary film market, as an author and a producer.
 He collaborated as a consultant on drafting the Friuli Venezia Giulia legal act that established the regional Fund, and currently he is the managing director of the Friuli Venezia Giulia Audiovisual Fund.

-Želimir Žilnik, born in Niš in 1942; currently living and working in Novi Sad, has written and directed numerous feature and documentary films which have earned many awards at domestic and international film festivals.
+Želimir Žilnik was born in 1942 in Niš, and he is living and working in Novi Sad, Serbia.
+He has written and directed numerous fiction and documentary films which have garnered many awards at national and international film festivals.
 He is one of the pioneers of the docu-drama genre.
-From the very beginning his films have focused on contemporary issues, featuring social, political and economic assessments of everyday life, starting with: A Newsreel on Village Youth in Winter (1967), Little Pioneers (1968), The Unemployed (1968) and June Turmoil (1969), Black Film (1971) and Uprising in Jazak (1973), among others. Žilnik’s first feature film Early Works (1969) was awarded the Golden Bear at the Berlin Film Festival and four prizes at Pula Film Festival.
-In 2005 Marble Ass won the prestigious Teddy Award at the Berlinale.
-ZagrebDox have shown his films Pirika on Film and Big Stamp winner Europe Next Door (2005), which won the Big Stamp.
+From the very beginning his films have focussed on contemporary issues, featuring social, political and economic assessments of everyday life: Newsreel on Village Youth, in Winter (1967), Little Pioneers (1968), The Unemployed (1968), June Turmoil (1969), Black Film (1971), Uprising in Jazak (1973). Žilnik’s fiction debut Early Works (1969) won the Golden Bear at Berlinale and four awards at Pula Film Festival.
+In 1995 his film Marble Ass won the prestigious Teddy Award at Berlinale.
+ZagrebDox has screened Žilnik’s films Logbook Serbistan (2015), Pirika on Film (2013) and Europe Next Door (2005), which won the Big Stamp.
 He was an International Jury member at ZagrebDox 2019. Žilnik’s latest films are The Most Beautiful Country in the World (2018) and Among the People: Life & Acting (2018).

 General sponsorHRVATSKI TELEKOM